A Guide To Outdoor Exercise in Winter

 Yet there are many benefits to outdoor exercise: a study conducted in Finland, for instance, found that training al fresco has a positive impact on our sleep quality, physiological health and mental wellbeing.
-It’s also just a great way of getting outside – lockdown measures may be easing this week, but with working from home now the norm it’s easy to stay cooped up in our houses all day.
+It’s also just a great way of getting outside, particularly while working from home, when it’s easy to stay cooped up in our houses all day.

 If you are prepared to brave the cold, there are a number of things to keep in mind.
 Below we bring you a guide to outdoor exercise in winter, with tips on everything from gear to staying safe.

 First of all, it’s really important to wear the right gear.
 Although your first thought will be to wrap up warm, remember you’re going to heat up pretty quickly.
 As Core Collective trainer India Bailey explains: ‘You need to make sure that the clothing you’re selecting is meant for exercising, since you will be sweating.
 Quick-dry options are paramount: you do not want to lose body temperature as you get wet.’
 Thin long-sleeved layers are good, which you can take off and wrap around your waist when needed.
 Cotton should also be avoided, as it dries slowly – instead go for polyester, nylon and polypropylene, which dry 50 per cent faster than cotton.
 Sustainable alternatives like bamboo and merino wool also work well.
 Brands like The North Face, Nike, Sweaty Betty and Lululemon have lots of great kit for outdoor exercise.